How a Charitable Remainder Trust Can Lower Your Taxes

 CRTs are less useful if your assets have little or no appreciation, if you need full access to your principal (CRTs are irrevocable), or if you have no interest in charitable giving.

-How to Set Up a Charitable Remainder Trust in California
+How to Set Up Your Charitable Remainder Trust in California

 Creating a CRT involves several steps, and working with an experienced estate planning attorney is important to make sure the trust meets IRS requirements.
 Here is an overview of the process: